- Download our Moving to Denmark Guide (PDF)

-Denmark is part of the Schengen Area, so those wishing to enter Denmark will need to either be citizens of certain countries or they may enter if they've already been granted a valid and current visa to enter another Schengen country.
-EU citizens and holders of USA, Australian and New Zealand passports are included in those that may freely enter Denmark without a visa for up to 90 days.
+Denmark is part of the Schengen Area.
+Citizens of certain countries, and those who've already been granted a valid and current visa to enter another Schengen country, may enter Denmark without a visa.
+EU citizens and holders of American, Australian and New Zealand passports are included in those that may freely enter Denmark without a visa for up to 90 days.

 Coming to Denmark as an employee, intern, student, au pair or on a working holiday cannot be done on a visa alone, and will usually require residence and work permits.

 Registration, residence and work permits for Denmark